elikling/aml_demos/demos/bird_model/readme.md

-# Parallelisation of Senario Modelling (aml componenets)
+# Parallelisation of Scenario Modelling (aml components)

-Senarios modelling suffers from the curse of dimensionality.
+Scenario modelling suffers from the curse of dimensionality.
 Very fast the modeler end up with a simulation or optimisation that is complex and evaluating all the scenarios to compare consuming a significant time.
 It makes sense to run the scenario evaluation in parallel.
 I demonstrate how the azure machine learning pipelines can be configured for this purpose:
     - Simply run multiple az ml job create
 Use the parallel component facility